clux/modul8/Readme.md

 from the path containing the shared/ and client/ folders.

-To load the CommonJS compatible output file from your site simply stick it in the HTML
+To load the browser compatible output file from your site simply stick it in the HTML

 ````html
 <script src="/out.js"></script>